paulshuker/textsum/README.md

 # textsum

-Command Line Tool to summarise text.
+Command Line Tool to summarise text written in Rust.